 Creamy Cherry Smoothie

-One of the few smoothies I found that include whole foods (dried coconut and oats), this blend is for those with a bent towards creamy sorbets and fresh berries.
-The flavor is overall strong enough to cover even the flavor of rice protein powder, so there’s definitely something to that.
-The ingredients for this smoothie are: cherries, blueberries, oats, coconut milk, desiccated coconut, protein powder (optional), and ice.
+One of the few smoothies I found that include whole nuts & seeds (pecans, macadamias, and flax seeds), this blend is for those with a bent towards creamy sorbets.
+The flavor is overall strong enough to cover even the flavor of a plant-based protein powder, so there’s definitely something to that.
+The ingredients for this smoothie are: cherries, coconut milk, pecans, macadamias, flax seeds, stevia, and ginger.